The US Youth Soccer ODP Philosophy

 How are players selected?

 Selection of these players is not an easy task.
-Our ENYYSA ODP Head Coaches will, in most cases, be assisted in the selection process by several other qualified coaches from the club or league level.
+Our ENYYSA ODP Head Coaches will usually be assisted in the selection process by several other qualified coaches from club or league level.
 Players are evaluated on the 4 components that make up a soccer player:

 1. Technique